-- subject to their right of appeal to the Secretary of State in relation to a named pupil, admit all pupils with an Education Health Care Plan naming the Academy. - give highest priority to looked after children (children in care), previously looked after children (children who were looked after, but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order, immediately following having been looked after) including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-This is in accordance with the relevant provisions of the School Admissions Code 2021 (as defined in section 22 of the Children's act 1989).
+- subject to their right of appeal to the Secretary of State in relation to a named pupil, admit all pupils with an Education Health Care Plan naming the Academy. - in line with the School Admissions Code 2021 (as defined in section 22 of the Children's act 1989), give the highest priority to looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Previously looked after children are children who were looked after but ceased to be so because they were adopted (or became subject to child arrangements order 18 or special guardianship order).
+All references to previously looked after children mean such children who were adopted (or subject to child arrangements or special guardianship orders) immediately following having been looked after and those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.

-FOR THE PURPOSES OF THE CRITERIA, THE FOLLOWING DEFINITIONS ARE USED.
+FOR THE PURPOSES OF THE CRITERIA, THE FOLLOWING DEFINITIONS ARE USED